 Deutsch ist die Saar (“The Saar is German”) badge.
 In 1934 the Germans reoccupied the Saarland, which had been held by France since the Treaty of Versailles.
 This stamped hollow back badge commemorated this event.
 Dull silver finish with minor discoloration.
 Pin soldered to back.
 Condition II

-Gautreffen Bayerische Ostmark 1936 badge.
+ON SALE WAS $25 NOW $20 Gautreffen Bayerische Ostmark 1936 badge.
 This “tinnie” is made of porcelain.
 The Gau level event was held in Bayreuth, the seat of Gau Bayerische Ostmark, and the building in the design is the Wagner opera house in Bayreuth.
 The back is marked with the name of a porcelain factory in Selb (Bavaria).
-Some of the gold finish around the edge has come off....
+Some of the gold finish around...

 Winterhilfswerk or WHW donation pin.
 The design shows St. George slaying the dragon.
 The inscription reads “Sichert den Sieg über Hunger und Kälte – Wir Opfern!” or “Guarantee Victory over Hunger and Cold – We Sacrifice!”
 Condition I-

 Reichsparteitag 1939 badge.
 Gray finish on aluminum badge; silver finish on the back.
 The finish is faded on the front and a little scratched on the back.
 Marked on the back GUSTAV KÖRTEL PETERSWALD SUDETEN.
 This maker was in the Czech “Sudetenland” and is a scarce maker of this badge.
 Condition II

 Reichsparteitag 1933 day badge.
 The most impressive of the Reichsparteitag badges.
 Massive, thick bronze badge with the Nazi eagle over the city of Nürnberg.
 Pin back.
 The pin has been rather crudely soldered, which is often seen on the 1933 badges.
 Condition II